elin66alpha/S22-03-Dynamics-of-Electron-Tunneling/resources/raw_data/README.md

 2. Move your raw data

 > Your raw data folders are named `TestName_ClariusProjectName`.

 > You need to rename each folder to the `Op Code` corresponding to its `Test Name`, referring to the aforementioned legend.

-> Ex.
-Cooling_Doet -> C
+> Ex. `Cooling_Doet -> C`

 > If a Clarius project is created or modified, therefore requiring an updated legend, this software may not perform as expected.
-As, every change to the Clarius projects has to be supported.
+As, support has to be added.

 example directory: